Cook smarter

 Bain-Marie

-A cooking technique that uses a water bath to apply gentle, indirect heat — essential for custards, cheesecakes, melting chocolate, and delicate sauces.
+A bain-marie is a cooking technique that uses a water bath (max 100°C) to apply gentle, indirect heat to food — essential for custards, cheesecakes, melting chocolate, and emulsion sauces like hollandaise.

-A bain-marie is a cooking technique that uses a water bath to apply gentle, indirect heat to food.
+A bain-marie (pronounced "bane mah-REE") is a cooking technique that uses a water bath to apply gentle, indirect heat to food.
 Instead of exposing a dish directly to oven or burner heat, you place it inside or above a container of hot water.
-The water acts as a buffer, keeping temperatures low and even.
+The water acts as a buffer, keeping temperatures low and even — ideal for delicate preparations that would curdle, scorch, or seize under direct heat.

 Oven bain-marie (water bath)

 The dish sits in a larger, deeper pan filled with hot water, and the whole assembly goes into the oven.
-The surrounding water limits the temperature to 100°C (212°F) — water can't exceed its boiling point — so the food cooks gently and evenly.
+The surrounding water limits the bain-marie temperature to 100°C (212°F), since water can't exceed its boiling point, so the food cooks gently and evenly.

 This is the method for: